1904labs/hwe-labs/week1_welcome/setup-windows.md

 ## Execute Configure-Environment.ps1 Script
-Next we will run a Powershell script from the command prompt to perform the following:
+Next we will run a Powershell script from the command prompt which performs the following:
 - Download WinUtils: the Windows binaries for Hadoop
 - Setup environment variables using a Powershell script
 - Create a Python virtual environment
 - Install Python dependencies

 Please execute these steps from a command prompt to run the Powershell script.
 Note: this script will take several minutes - pyspark is a large download with a lot of dependencies:
-1. Change directory to this folder: `cd C:\<this-directory>`
+1. Change directory to this folder: `cd <this-directory>`
 2. Execute the script: `powershell.exe -ExecutionPolicy Bypass -File Configure-Environment.ps1`

 ## Visual Studio Code